ColbyPrescott/KOWGUI/README.md

     PID controller values, and any other precise value.
 - **Building applications** <br>
-    If you want to develop screen-related tools for the V5 Robot Brain, KOWGUI is an excellent base for flexible design.
+    If you want to develop screen-related tools for the V5 Robot Brain, KOWGUI is an excellent base for flexible designs.

 ## Fundamentals